Ping¶

 This example’s implementation is far from the best design for a bench test,

-but it is a good starting point to explain how upytester
+but it is a good starting point to explain how upytester may be set up

 to be useful for your peojct.